COVID-19 pandemic in Michigan: 2020

+On March 27, U.S. Surgeon General Jerome Adams dubbed Metro Detroit, which had a large majority of the cases, a "hot spot".
+In May, the city of Detroit had 20% of the state's total cases and 25% of the deaths.
+African Americans made up 31% of the state's total cases and 40% of deaths.
+A separate study by the Harvard Global Health Institute deemed Macomb County as a hot spot in early August 2020.

-Notable clusters have been identified within the Michigan Department of Corrections, where 380 inmates and employees have tested positive for the virus within ten of Michigan's twenty-nine prisons as of April 10.
-At least 119 of the cases have been linked to the Parnall Correctional Facility in Jackson County.
+Notable clusters were identified within the Michigan Department of Corrections, where 380 inmates and employees have tested positive for the virus within ten of Michigan's twenty-nine prisons by April 10.
+At least 119 of the cases were linked to the Parnall Correctional Facility in Jackson County.
 The first employee death was linked to the Detroit Reentry Center.
-There have been two inmate and two employee deaths.
+There were two inmate and two employee deaths.

 On April 1, the first-ever case of acute necrotizing encephalitis linked to COVID-19 was discovered in the Henry Ford Health System in Detroit.

 On April 2, Hurley Medical Center pediatrician Dr. Mona Hanna-Attisha, who helped uncover the Flint water crisis, reported she tested positive for COVID-19.

 On April 6, Flint-based United Auto Workers executive Ruben Burks died from COVID-19 at the age of 86.
 Also on April 6, Nathel Burtley, former superintendent of Flint Community Schools and Grand Rapids Public Schools, died from COVID-19 at the age of 79.

-As of April 9, eight employees at the Durand Senior Care and Rehab facility have tested positive for the virus and all residents are being quarantined in their rooms.
+As of April 9, eight employees at the Durand Senior Care and Rehab facility had tested positive for the virus and all residents were quarantined in their rooms.
 It confirmed eleven cases on April 12.
 It reported 70 cases, 39 residents and 31 employees, on April 20.
 On April 22, nearby nursing home The Lodges of Durand reported one staff member and three residents tested positive for COVID-19.

 A nursing home in Cedar Springs reported six deaths from COVID-19 on April 9.
 It had earlier reported 31 residents and five staff members had COVID-19.

-Also on April 9, it was reported 872 staffers in the Henry Ford Health System in Metro Detroit have tested positive for COVID-19, the state's largest outbreak thus far.
+Also on April 9, it was reported 872 staffers in the Henry Ford Health System in Metro Detroit had tested positive for COVID-19, the state's largest outbreak thus far.

-Kroger and Meijer reported on April 11 that several of their employees in the state have died from COVID-19.
+Kroger and Meijer reported on April 11 that several of their employees in the state had died from COVID-19.
 Kroger reported four deaths, while Meijer did not give an exact figure.